Maczi01/WheaterApp/README.md

 * you can choose the weather for one of several cities or use the search engine
 * the application uses [Wheather API](https://www.weatherapi.com/)
 * https://github.com/Maczi01/WheaterApp/blob/master/src/assets/img/index.png?raw=true
-* The website will be available as desktop, mobile version and PWA
+* the website will be available as desktop, mobile version and PWA
+* project created with using Webstorm

 ![screenshot](https://github.com/Maczi01/WheaterApp/blob/master/src/assets/img/index.png?raw=true)